 Serve these with our Herb and Garlic Mashed Potatoes for a satisfying and cozy dinner.

 Stuffed Cabbage rolls is a dish that every Russian and Ukrainian family makes.
 It’s a true comfort food for us, while managing to be quite healthy!
 It might be a little fiddly but not difficult at all.

 Do you ever wonder how Russians survive long and cold winters without constantly coming down with colds?
 The secret is eating a lot of cabbage in the winter.

-These rolls are also stuffed with a mixture of extra lean protein- beef and pork, caramelized onions, carrots, lots of fresh parsley and rice and baked in a sour cream tomato sauce.
-It’s a one pot dish that takes a bit of time to prepare but once it’s in the oven it cooks hands free!
+After the cabbage leaves are stuffed and rolled they are baked in a sour cream tomato sauce.
+It’s a one pot dish, that takes a bit of time to prepare but once it’s in the oven, it cooks hands free!

 According to the traditional method you have to boil a head of cabbage for a short time until the leaves soften enough to pull them apart.
 Sounds easy enough but it turns out to be a lot of pain!

 Then you have to pull that cabbage out of boiling water, burn your fingers in the process, cut away the outer leaves, then put it back in the water, then take it out again.
 Pain!

 I’ve heard that it’s possible to freeze cabbage instead of boiling it with the same results.
 Sure enough, I froze it for a couple of days, then defrosted it and the leaves were very easy to separate and perfect for rolling!
 Success.

 This recipe yields 10-12 servings.
 Basically it makes enough for two full meals.